Resources

 Maintain It

-Carry out the operations and maintenance plan developed during design and construction.
-Engage partners, volunteers and the community in this work to develop a sense of ownership and pride.
+Implement the operations and maintenance plan developed during design and construction.
+Engage partners and volunteers to build long-term ownership and pride.

 Promote It

-Work with local organizations and tourism entities to promote the trail to both residents and visitors to increase economic activity.
-Events and programs will also drive community engagement.
+Partner with local organizations and tourism entities to promote the trail to residents and visitors.
+Events and programming help drive engagement and economic impact.

 Resource: Travel Wisconsin – Travel Promotion